 The pivotal clinical program for ALKS 8700 consists of pharmacokinetic bridging studies comparing ALKS 8700 and TECFIDERA and a two-year, multicenter, open-label study designed to assess the safety of ALKS 8700, which we initiated in December 2015.
-We expect to complete these clinical registration requirements for ALKS 8700 by year-end 2017, and to complete the required non-clinical studies and file a 505(b)(2) NDA in 2018.
+During the third quarter of 2017, we completed the clinical registration requirements for ALKS 8700.
+We expect to complete the required non-clinical studies in 2018 and file a 505(b)(2) NDA in the second half of 2018.